 But the most tragic thing about it is that most of the impact will be visited on our current younger generation under age 47. . . .

-The above report should really go down as the story of the century, but the politically correct self-censorship of the American mass media has prevented it from being widely noted.
-Only a few courageous folks are willing to admit that America's own aggressive anti-population policies over the last 47 years have anything to do with the reality of America's current economic malaise.
-Yet economies equal nothing more than people x (money + resources).
-Change the people part of that equation and you change the whole outcome.
-And that fact is at the root of America's current serious economic decline.
-Only a profound change in the attitude of today's young adults toward marriage, parenthood and family life can save us.
-The media and the politicians certainly won't do it.
+The above report should go down as the story of the century, but the politically correct self-censorship of the American mass media has prevented it from even being noted.
+Only a few honest, courageous folks are willing to admit that America's abortion epidemic over the last 47 years has anything to do with the reality of America's current economic malaise.

 Seminars for Life!

 Far and away the best way to turn the tide of our anti-life culture is by reaching out to today's young people before they enter the abortion industry's marketing pipeline.
 Our Celebrate Life seminars for teens demonstrate that young people are hungry for the truth that will set them free.
 We regularly see a 75% increase in strongly pro-life teens, a 40% decrease among confused kids in the middle, and a 15% reduction among teens who are pro-choice.
 But to do this, we urgently need your help.
 Your gift makes you a vital member of our Celebrate Life seminar team.